Electric Vehicle Infrastructure Program

 Q. Can I use a Level 1 outlet to charge my personal vehicle?

-1. No, Level 1 outlets at state facilities may only be used for fleet vehicle charging.
+1. No, Level 1 outlets at state facilities may not be used for vehicle charging.

 Q. What is the penalty for exceeding a posted charging time?